TransistorFM/podcastindustry.org/README.md

 - Logitech SEC filing regarding Blue Microphones acquisition (2018)[^13]

 Rationale:
-This estimate is based on financial data from major audio equipment manufacturers, with assumptions about what percentage of their sales are related to podcasting.
-We estimated Sennheiser's podcasting revenue at $85.2 million (15% of total), Blue Microphones at $47.6 million (40% of total, adjusted for growth since 2018), and Audio-Technica at $2.6 million (10% of microphone sales).
-Assuming these companies represent 45-50% of the market, we arrive at a total market estimate of $285-300 million.
+This estimate is based on financial data from major audio equipment manufacturers, with assumptions about the percentage of their sales related to podcasting.
+We estimated Sennheiser's podcasting revenue at $85.2 million (15% of the total), Blue Microphones at $47.6 million (40% of the total, adjusted for growth since 2018), and Audio-Technica at $2.6 million (10% of microphone sales).
+Assuming these companies represent 45-50% of the market, we estimate a total market estimate of $285-300 million.

 ### 4. Direct Listener Support